 The Facilities Masterplan and a complimentary Landscape Management Plan will ensure that we operate, maintain and grow in a manner that matches the high quality of the programs and faculty who lead them.

-It is the most comprehensive planning project ever undertaken in The Haven's 30+ year history and represents the best collective wisdom and vision for the institution.
+It is the most comprehensive planning project undertaken since The Haven first opened in 1983, and represents the best collective wisdom and vision for the institution.
 It will serve as a road map for site development, infrastructure, landscape, building renovation and new construction.